PyGreSQL/PyGreSQL/docs/pg.rst

 This methods sets the default debug terminal value for new connections.
 If ``None`` is supplied as parameter, environment variables will be used in future connections.
 It returns the previous setting for default terminal.
+Note that this is ignored in newer PostgreSQL versions.

 get/set_defbase -- default database name [DV]
 ---------------------------------------------